 We must be aware of ourselves.

-So, this is a great way to build on that in at least 5-10 minutes, however long it takes to write this page of journaling about being aware of our future.
+So, this is a great way to build on that.
+It takes at least 5-10 minutes, however long it takes.
+You write this page of journaling about being aware of our future.

-And then, as I said, that increases the chances of you taking that awareness into the day when you can start thinking these new thoughts and be these unique ways.
+And then, as I said, that increases the chances of you taking that awareness into the day.
+You can start thinking these new thoughts and be these unique ways.
 So, we’ll go through with it.

 But I wanted to show you the first three with an example.